Standard Terms and Conditions of Business – Effective 1 September 2023

 Professional rules and statutory obligations

-We will observe and act in accordance with the bye-laws, regulations and ethical guidelines of the Institute of Chartered Accountants in England and Wales and will accept instructions to act for you on this basis.
-In particular you give us the authority to correct errors made by HMRC where we become aware of them.
+We will observe and act in accordance with the Bye-laws, regulations and Code of Ethics of ICAEW [including Professional Conduct in Relation to Taxation] and will accept instructions to act for you on this basis.
+[In particular, you give us the authority to correct errors made by HMRC if we become aware of them.]
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.
+You can see copies of these requirements in our offices.
+The requirements are also available online at com/en/membership/regulations-standards-and-guidance.

 As part of our ongoing commitment to provide a quality service, our files are periodically reviewed by an independent regulatory or quality control body.
 These reviewers are highly experienced professionals and are bound by the same rules of confidentiality as our principal and staff.